Ballyhoura Mountains

-The Ballyhoura Mountains (An Sliabh Riabhach) are located in south-east County Limerick and north-east County Cork in central Munster, running east and west for about 6 miles on the borders of both counties.
+The Ballyhoura Mountains (An Sliabh Riabhach) are in south-east County Limerick and north-east County Cork in central Munster, Ireland, running east and west for about 6 miles on the borders of both counties.

-Features

-The southern part of the hills is largely afforested with conifers, on the northern side there is extensive heathland and blanket bog.
+Name

+The name 'Ballyhoura' comes from Irish Bealach Abhradh, meaning "Abhradh's pass or way".
+Their Irish name An Sliabh Riabhach, anglicized 'Slieve Reagh', means "the brindled mountain(s).

+Landscape

 The mountains include Seefin (528m, 1702 ft), near Seefin on the northwest is Black Rock (516m, 1696 ft) and 3 miles to the west is Carron Mountain (c.440m, 1469 ft) on the boundary of Cork and Limerick.
-Immediately east of Seefin is Knockea (1311 ft), east of which again is the detached mountain of Knockeennamroanta (1319 ft).
-Between these is the pass of Barnaderg, now called Redchair, leading from the plain of Limerick to the plain of Cork.
+Immediately east of Seefin is Knockea (1311 ft), east of which again is the detached mountain of Knockeennamroanta (or Carrigeenamronety Hill (1319 ft).
+Between these is the pass of Barnaderg, leading from the plain of Limerick to the plain of Cork.
 At the north side of the valley is the peak of Barnageeha (1196 ft).